desaurabh/ng-auth/README.md

 <!--content inside this can only be viewed by the users who have admin/subordinate rights -->
 <div only="admin, subordinate"></div>
 ```
-2. Public - This directive is used to neglect the authorization

 ```html
 <!--This content does not require any permission or rights-->
 <div public>
 </div>
 ```

-This module can be downloaded from bower package manager
+The module can be downloaded from bower package manager
 ```shell
 bower install angular-2auth
 ```